PUT Update a Transaction

 - MoneyGram uses the OAuth 2.0 framework.
 The application must use their OAuth client credentials to generate an

-by calling the Get Access Token endpoint.
+access_tokenby calling the Get Access Token endpoint.
 The token is valid for 1 hour and must be passed as a header value in all subsequent API HTTP calls.
 Learn More- The

-should have been returned on the previous Retrieve a tTansaction endpoint response.
+transactionIdshould have been returned on the previous Retrieve a tTansaction endpoint response.

 Launch Code Example:

-in the request body:
+2. Provide payoutId in the request body:

-which was returned on the previous Retrieve a Transaction API response and all other required fields.
+payoutId in the request body:To Update a Transaction, it is required to pass the payoutId which was returned on the previous Retrieve a Transaction API response and all other required fields.

 Launch Code Example: